Alfa Laval in brief

 Read more about Alfa Laval's strategic priorities

 15% Alfa Laval is to achieve an operating margin – adjusted EBITA – of 15 percent measured over a business cycle.
-This goal was established based on historical margins, while also taking the company’s growth ambitions into consideration.

 Demand for Alfa Laval’s products and solutions in the areas of heat transfer, separation and fluid handling are naturally driven by individual customer requirements, but also by more general external factors.
-Alfa Laval takes a proactive approach to understanding and analyzing these external changes, as well as the underlying dynamics.
+Alfa Laval takes a proactive approach to understanding and analysing these external changes, as well as the underlying dynamics.
 The goal is to identify existing and potential future requirements and respond to these requirements by having a presence in the right markets and offering the right products.
 The following description provides an overview of four structural changes that are expected to impact demand for the company’s products.